-OK, it is true, there are things about this country that drive me up the wall (yesterday, in the space of twenty feet I saw a dead kitten on the sidewalk then a woman hack up so much phlegm that, when she tried to spit it out at my feet, its globular weightiness was so affected by gravity that it was pulled inexorably downwards to become forever ensmeared on the fabric of her otherwise pretty dress), but that is not the whole story.
+OK, it is true, there are things about this country that drive me up the wall (yesterday, in the space of twenty feet I saw a dead kitten on the sidewalk then a woman hack up so much heavy phlegm that when she tried to spit it out it just stuck to her dress instead), but that is not the whole story.
 There is plenty about this country that I find utterly compelling, magical even, and as my time here draws to a close I want to try and redress the balance; to focus on the positive sides of China without whining like a little bitch so much.
 To that end:

 Nestled among the skyscrapers and smog and hemmed in on all sides by city life are cool, calmer, greener spaces.
 The public parks offer a little respite from Shenzhen’s urban mania, and if you zone out the crowds and the incessant hum of traffic that pervade them, you can almost dial the clock back a full forty or fifty (or five hundred) years.
 It is not hard to imagine what China must have been like before Captain Industry started scrawling untidily across the countryside with his grey crayola, and it is a rather pretty mental picture.
 It was in one such park last weekend that I found the most wonderful thing.
 In Shenzhen’s Lizhi Park, I came across a little sun-bronzed man with a raggedy backpack and large sponge-tipped brush painting Chinese characters, in water, onto the stone slabs of the path.
 The characters stretched as far as the eye could see, though it was obvious which direction he was headed as the earliest characters were already evaporating in the heat and I realised that this wasn’t graffiti, this was art.